Rodrigossz/KM-w-Audio/README.md

 ## Limitations

-Stay tunned!
-The following limitatios will be addressed in a future lab:
+Stay tuned!
+The following limitations will be addressed in a future lab:

 1. MP3 files
 2. Files bigger than 15 MB